streamr-dev/network/packages/client/README.md

 ### Admin Functions

+Admin functions require xDai tokens on the xDai network.
+To get xDai you can either use a [faucet](https://www.xdaichain.com/for-users/get-xdai-tokens/xdai-faucet) or you can reach out on the [Streamr Discord #dev channel](https://discord.gg/gZAm8P7hK8).

+Adding members using admin functions is not at feature parity with the member function `join`.
+The newly added member will not be granted publish permissions to the streams inside the Data Union.
+This will need to be done manually using, `streamr.grantPermission(stream_publish, user)`.
+Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `revokePermission(permissionId)`.

 | Name                              | Returns             | Description                                                    |
 | :-------------------------------- | :------------------ | :------------------------------------------------------------- |
 | createSecret(\[name])             | string              | Create a secret for a Data Union                               |